DigiScore/digiscore.github.io/pages/whatisadigitalscore.md

 </div></figure>

 **What is a digital score?
+A working definition**

+A digital score is *a communications interface of musical ideas between musicians utilizing the creative potential of digital technology.*

+**What is a digital score?
 An explanation for second-graders**

 A digital score is the next evolutionary step of the music score.
 However instead of being limited by a piece of paper to